jimporter/bfg9000/doc/user/features.md

 bfg9000 supports [`pkg-config`][pkg-config] both for looking up packages as well as [generating](reference.md#pkg_config) `.pc` files for your own packages.

-## Project-defined arguments

-Projects can specify their own options, complete with help instructions, in the [`options.bfg`](writing.md#options), making it easy to help users get your project configured for their system.

 [ninja]: https://ninja-build.org/
 [make]: https://www.gnu.org/software/make/